 Hungarian statesman Ferenc Deák is regarded as the architect of the Austro-Hungarian Compromise, though he did not play a significant role in politics following the establishment of the Austro-Hungarian Monarchy.

-Austria and Hungary commanded equal political authority within the Dual Monarchy in personal union under the emperor of Austria and king of Hungary.
+Austria and Hungary commanded equal political authority within the Dual Monarchy in real union under the emperor of Austria and king of Hungary.
 Franz Joseph I served as the crowned head of the Austro-Hungarian Monarchy in this capacity for all but the final two years of the dualist state’s existence.
 Most Hungarians eventually became loyal subjects to Franz Joseph, once the target of their odium as a result of his role in suppressing the 1848 Hungarian Revolution.
 Hungarians were particularly fond of empress-queen consort Elisabeth (“Sisi”), who died at the hand of an anarchist assassin while on a trip to Geneva, Switzerland in 1898.
 Two of the four main bridges spanning the Danube River in Budapest were named after the imperial and royal couple.

 Both Austria and Hungary had independent legislative bodies: Austria’s parliament, known as the Imperial Council (Reichstrat), was located in Vienna, while Hungary’s parliament, known as the National Assembly (Országgyűlés), was located in Pest (Budapest following the unification of Buda and Pest in 1873).

 Hungary’s National Assembly was composed of a 413-member lower house called the House of Representatives [Képviselőház] and an approximately 360-member upper house called the House of Lords [Főrendiház].
 The members of the House of Representatives were elected, while most of the members of the House of Lords were appointed based on noble rank and ecclesiastical office.
 The House of Representatives produced and adopted legislation, which the House of Lords maintained the right to veto.